 Let’s get the important questions out of the way first: “Who thought of this?”
-Whose big idea was it to proclaim the month of March as a “meatless” countdown of tofu indused stress and a fruit and grain marathon?
+Whose big idea was it to proclaim the month of March as a “meatless” countdown of tofu-indused stress and a fruit and grain marathon?
 I love all fruits and most grains as well, but I am not one to adhere to dictations and orders.
 (I am a work in progress).

 Me and meat?
 Us been bedfellows for years since I was a mere, fried chicken eating tot to an adult, collegiate-chick who craved the smoked ribs my mother MASTERED on her front patio grill.
 NO ONE can smoke a rib like my mother.
 Unfortunately, no one can put heat to any section of a slaughtered pig’s carcass or a cow’s butt like my mother either.
 I grew up doing the same, and until I really needed to change, I didn’t.

-Living life as a carniverous human (meat eater) who worships at the altar of a carcass’ flesh (animal tissue and meat) will ultimately lead you to suffer from a debilitating carcinoma (disease classified as cancer).
+Living life as a carnivorous human (meat eater) who worships at the altar of a carcass’ flesh (animal tissue and meat) will ultimately lead you to suffer from a debilitating carcinoma (disease classified as cancer).

 Last week, actually Friday when March madness began, I kicked off the meatless festival with a beautiful breakfast.
-Actually, my first meal of the day is rarely meat-complemented because I am an oatmeal connoiseur and additionally love yogurt.
+Actually, my first meal of the day is rarely meat-complemented because I am an oatmeal connoisseur and additionally love yogurt.
 Unfortunately, I also adore bacon.
 Yup.
 You heard me right.
 Bacon.
-I love the smell, the idea, the slender appearance, the salt-induced orgasm… Oh baby!
+I love the smell, the idea, the slender appearance, the salt-induced orgasm.
+Oh baby!
 Bacon really does make everything better, but it is sho’ ‘nuf meat.
 Even Turkey bacon, which I both have in the fridge and enjoy, but, “Wow.”
 C’mon March.
 No meat?
 Really?
 If this is followed by “Agnostic April,” I’m out!

 The photo above is Friday’s breakfast.
 Two eggs, sunny-side my-way and sitting pretty on a bed of diced red potatoes cooked with yellow pepper and scallion.
 Yes, I take pictures of my food.
 Don’t you?
 No?
 Well, I do.
 How else do you think I keep this website going?

 So, the thing about going meatless, is not that you miss the meat, you will, but what you’re really missing is “texture.”
 Meat is generally the most textured and tough, tongue-tantalizer in our meals.
 In the absence of meat, we feel like we’re indulging in a slippery and empty digestion of food that leaves us saying, “Gee, I’m still hungry.
 You still hungry?
 I”m STILL hungry.”
 In addition to needing to replace the protein you’ll miss from meat, rack up on foods that are loaded in texture.
 Kelsey (my daughter) enjoyed her black bean salsa with tortilla chips and the red beans and rice I prepared.
-I feel full, and felt the same way after Friday’s breakfast.
+I feel full, and I felt the same way after Friday’s breakfast.
 How many more days to go?
-Hmmmmm.
-I dunno.
 I think there’s something about NOT ingesting something you’re used to that makes you want it MORE.
 (Someone reading this is going all “blah-blah-blah” over rice and potatoes being starches, but ya know what?
 Relax ~ Yes, they are a starch, but they are not meat!)